 The Football Supporters’ Federation (FSF) is the democratic organisation representing the rights of fans and arguing the views of football supporters in England and Wales.
 The FSF is totally free to join as well so the question is, if you’re not a member, why not?

-Strength comes in number and you’ll be joining more than 200,000 of your fellow fans in the fight for safe standing, lower ticket prices and the protection of our clubs.
+Strength comes in number and you’ll be joining more than 220,000 of your fellow fans in the fight for safe standing, lower ticket prices and the protection of our clubs.
 Our members are made up of individual fans and members of local supporters’ organisations from every club in the professional structure and many more from further down the football pyramid.

 Of course there’s a huge range of issues which can affect fans in the modern era.
-From fans who find themselves in a spot of bother with police or stewards (see our Fan In Trouble page) to queries and complaints relating to “consumer” issues such as ticketing, the FSF is here to help.
-If there’s something not right, we’d like to hear from you.
-Email: email@example.com
+From fans who find themselves in a spot of bother with police or stewards (see Watching Football Is Not A Crime!) to queries and complaints relating to “consumer” issues such as ticketing, the FSF is here to help.
+If there’s something not right, email: email@example.com.

 Think the FSF is missing a trick?

 The FSF works in close collaboration with our friends at Supporters Direct and Level Playing Field (previously known as the National Association of Disabled Supporters).
-FSF chair Malcolm Clarke sits on the FA Council as the fans’ representative (on behalf of the FSF and Supporters Direct).
+FSF Chair Malcolm Clarke sits on the FA Council as the fans’ representative (on behalf of the FSF and Supporters Direct).
 The FSF also have good relations with other campaigning organisations such as Kick It Out, Liberty and Show Racism The Red Card.

 The FSF is also a founding member of the European-wide representative supporters’ organisation Football Supporters Europe.
 Officially recognised by UEFA, FSE has been running since 2008, and has held annual congresses in London, Hamburg, Barcelona, Copenhagen and Istanbul.
-The FSF is represented on the FSE’s committee by Kevin Miles.
+The FSF is represented on the FSE’s committee by Chief Executive Kevin Miles.